 Plain English Breakdown

-This law changes how money from the Tobacco Settlement Fund is used, requiring more funds to be allocated towards health programs aimed at preventing and reducing tobacco use.
+This law changes the rules for how money from the Tobacco Settlement Fund is split between tobacco control programs and general state spending.

 What This Bill Does